reindertpelsma/WireguardP2P/README.md

 The python scripts are usually put in /etc/wg-publisher for wg-publisher (public server) and /etc/wg-subscriber for wg-subscriber (remote device), and the service files can be put in /etc/systemd/system.
 A random token should be put in /etc/wg-publisher/token.txt or /etc/wg-subscriber/token.txt, e.g generated with `head -c 32 /dev/urandom  | base64`.

+In wg-publisher.service you should put a `--exclude-peer` for every public key of a remote device, as their endpoints do not need to be advertised.

 Then you initiate the wireguard tunnels and start the python sripts.
 Clients can now connect with the P2P wireguard config, which should work if the client and server are not behind Symmetric NAT (see reliability), otherwise you can use the proxied config instead.

 ## Multiple remote devices